ASmith37/job-app-quiz/README.md

 # job-app-quiz

+This program was created to solve a puzzle hidden in the HTML of a trading firm's website.
+This program solved it, and the secret message was an email address to which I could send a message to contact a recruiter for that company.

+# Notes

 The site *REDACTED*.com/quiz has a list of numbers.

 Hidden in the HTML is a Javascript function to encode a string